metasfresh/metasfresh-documentation/_webui_collection/EN/Shipment_contract.md

 ## Steps
 1. Open an [existing contract](Create_contract).
-1. Go to the tab "Subscription Progress" at the bottom of the page.
+1. Go to the record tab "Subscription Progress" at the bottom of the page.
-1. Scroll down the Progress Table until you reach the Sales Order you want to ship (with the status *Shipment Pending*).
+1. Scroll down the progress table until you reach the sales order you want to ship (with the status *Shipment Pending*).
 1. [Zoom into](Zoom_into_table_field) the field in the column **Shipment Schedule**.
-The Sales Order opens up in the Shipment Schedule.
+The sales order opens up in the shipment schedule.
-1. Continue with **Step 4** of these [instructions for creating a shipment](Ship_SalesOrder).
+1. Continue with **step 4** of these [instructions for creating a shipment](Ship_SalesOrder).

 ## Example
 ![](assets/shipment_contract.gif)